mackey123/The-Scottish-Highlands2/README.md

 3. Locate Git hub pages by scrolling down and underneath it click the drop-down menu to     select a folder for your publishing source.

 4. Click save and locate the link under the same section and click into the site.

+## Changes made after deployment

+- All my file paths had to be changed my background image and all my nav-bar file paths on my signup and contact html pages.

+- It had to be changed by taking a / from infront of it to allow a different file path for Github pages to work deploying my site.

+- I had to change my navbars on the contact and signup page from a #About to a "index.html#About" This was done on all the navbar options on the signup and contact html pages.
+From then all of the site worked the way it was supposed to and on all different viewports.

 ## Run code locally
 To run my code locally follow these steps: